GrantsTracks2121/hike-the-ministik-Nov2024/content/hikes/020-stove-lake-to-fairbrother-corner/index.md

         <li>Continue to the "Waskahegan Trail / South Trail intersection" where a trail leading west is faint and you might not even notice it.</li>
         <li>The final section along Knull Lake may be overgrown, but the trail is usually still discernible.</li>
         <li>Use the "Fairbrother Corner Trailhead" waypoint to guide you.</li>
         <li>Congratulations!
-This hike took you through a good portion of the Ministik and you should be proud of yourself for completing it. 👍🏻🎉👏</li>
+This hike took you through a good portion of the Ministik and you should be proud of yourself for completing it!</li>
       </ul>
     </div>
   </div>